Skylark95/Owned-On-Steam/README.md

 ## Usage
 Owned on Steam will automatically activate when looking at an individual game on a supported store.
-Upon activation, the game title will be search for in your Steam library and Owned on Steam will take a ***"best guess"***\* effort to determine if you own the game being displayed.
+Displaying results for multiple games is not supported.
+Upon activation, the game title will be searched for in your Steam library and Owned on Steam will take a ***"best guess"***\* effort to determine if you own the game being displayed.

 **Possible Results:**

+The results below will be shown next to or near the price of the game on most sites.

 ![Owned](https://raw.githubusercontent.com/Skylark95/Owned-On-Steam/master/images/results/owned.png "Owned") Match found in Steam Library